oscar-coderookie/TodoList-Crud-React-Native/README.md

 # TodoList-Crud-React-Native

-An example project for CRUD operations in firebase-react-native, its a simple panel for create new tasks (todolist) for each user, the backend is managed by firebase and CRUD operations handled by react hooks.
+An example project for CRUD operations in firebase-react-native, its a simple panel for create new tasks (todolist) for each user, the backend is managed by firebase and CRUD operations handled by react hooks and Stateless asynchronous functions.

 - Login and register implementation with Auth by firebase.
 - Backend and database managed with Firestore by firebase.